 - Grease 6 muffin tins, or 6 popover tins.

 - In a large bowl, whisk together the flour, oil, and milk.
-Add the two beaten eggs, and whisk until smooth.
+Add the beaten eggs, and whisk just until smooth.
 Fill the popover or muffin tins halfway, and place the pan into the cold oven.

-- Turn the oven on to 425°F. Bake the popovers without opening the oven for 25 minutes, then peek and see if they are done (if you can just turn the light on and not open the oven door, all the better.
+- Turn the oven on to 425°F. Bake the popovers without opening the oven for 30 minutes, then peek and see if they are done (if you can just turn the light on and not open the oven door, all the better).
 They may need 5 more minutes; they should be puffed up and golden brown.
 Serve warm, with jelly or jam and butter.